kellyghui/koskella_lab_notebook/Protocols/README.md

 ## Phage Amplification

 1. Grow overnight culture bacteria
-2. Dilute O/N culture in fresh medium 1:100 dilution (total vol 2 mL)
+2. Dilute O/N culture in fresh medium 1:100 dilution (500 uL in 50 mL)
-3. Grow to OD 0.1-0.3 +- 6h
+   - you can just fill approx to 50 mL line - but use a larger glass (150 mL erlenmeyer) so its more aerated
-4. Add phage in 1/100 dilution (20 uL to 2 mL), incubate until next step is ready
+4. Grow to OD 0.1-0.3 +- 2h
-5. Grow bacteria from O/N in 100-200 mL medium on a falcon tube with breath seal until OD 0.1-0.3
+5. Add phage in 1/500 dilution (100 uL to 50 mL)
-6. Incubate until lysis
+7. Incubate until lysis, check every half hour till full lysis is observed
-7. Divide into 50 mL tubes, centrifuge 4000 rpm/15 min
+8. Divide into 50 mL tubes, centrifuge 4000 rpm/15 min
-8. Filter with 0.45 uM filter
+10. Filter with 0.45 uM filter (get rid of all bacteria)
-9. Titer with double agar to get concentration
+11. Titer with double agar to get concentration

 ## Phage Titer
 1. ..